Colorectal Cancer Screening

 If your baseline screening detects polyps or cancer, you will need to plan with your provider how often you should be tested and which test is best.
 You should talk about your risk with your provider, but the following factors increase risk and therefore increase the screening recommendations:

-• Personal history of an adenomatous polyp or colorectal cancer.
+• A history of an adenomatous polyp or colorectal cancer.

 • If a family member has had colorectal cancer or adenomatous polyps, and if so, how many polyps and at what age.
 Also, whether they are a first-degree relative (parent, sibling, child) is important to your risk.
 Screening often will begin 10 years before the age of your relative’s diagnosis.